Orthodontics for Children

 While there is no exact age for children to begin orthodontic treatment, the American Association of Orthodontists recommends a visit to the orthodontist around age eight.

-By this time, most children have a mix of baby teeth and adult teeth, which makes it easier for Dr. Holt to diagnose and correct tooth and jaw problems sooner and without surgery.
+By this time, most children have a mix of baby teeth and adult teeth, which makes it easier for Dr. Holt or Dr. Harris to diagnose and correct tooth and jaw problems sooner and without surgery.